xregistry/spec/core/spec.md

 - Examples:
   - `a183e0a9-abf8-4763-99bc-e6b7fcc9544b`
   - `myEntity`
+  - `myEntity.example.com`

-Since `id` is immutable this means that it is not possible to modify an entity to have a new `id` value if the value needs to change (eg. a typo).
-Rather, a new entity with a deep-copy of all attributes and nested entities will need to be done, and then the old entity can be deleted.
+Note, since `id` is immutable, in order to change its value a new entity would need to be created that is a deep-copy of the existing entity.
+Then the existing entity can be deleted.

-TODO: SHOULD we restrict it to URL chars that do not need to be escaped?
-      ALPHA / DIGIT / "-" / "." / "_" / "~"

 #### `name`

 - Type: String
 - Description: A human readable name of the entity.
+This is often used as the "display name" for an entity rather than the `id` especially when the `id` might be something like a UUID.
+In cases where `name` is OPTIONAL and absent, the `id` value SHOULD be displayed in its place.

   Note that implementations MAY choose to enforce constraints on this value.
   For example, they could mandate that `id` and `name` be the same value.
   How any such requirement is shared with all parties is out of scope of this specification
 - Constraints:
-  - MUST be a non-empty string
+  - MUST be non-empty
 - Examples:
   - `My Endpoints`